Gunther (wrestler): Early life

 Walter Hahn was born in Vienna on 20 August 1987.
-He became interested in professional wrestling at a young age when a friend taped numerous WWE shows from 1992 to 1996 on the RTL and Pro7 channels, and kept tapes of shows from promotions such as All Japan Pro Wrestling (AJPW), and let Hahn borrow them.
+He became interested in professional wrestling at a young age when a friend taped numerous World Wrestling Federation (WWF, now WWE) shows from 1992 to 1996 on the RTL channels, and kept tapes of shows from promotions such as All Japan Pro Wrestling (AJPW), and let Hahn borrow them.
 Hahn soon started collecting his own tapes of professional wrestling matches.
 He was also a spectator for a number of catch wrestling shows in Vienna at an early age, seeing wrestlers such as Fit Finlay, William Regal, and Robbie Brookside at said shows.
 At the same time, he was interested in football and played as a goalkeeper, but stopped playing around the age of 15.
 He went back to watching professional wrestling during the Attitude Era and became inspired enough to start training in Vienna under Michael Kovac, a wrestler from Linz, at Wrestling School Austria.
-According to Hahn, Kovac made him and the other students practice amateur wrestling to benefit their overall professional wrestling abilities.
-Kovac would also charge €35 for private lessons.
+According to Hahn, Kovac made him and the other students practice amateur wrestling to benefit their overall professional wrestling abilities, and would charge €35 for private lessons.